pymupdf/PyMuPDF/README.md

 ![logo](https://artifex.com/images/logos/py-mupdf-github-icon.png)

-Release date: July 28, 2023
+Release date: August  9, 2023

-# Warning - experimental pre-alpha release.
+# Warning - alpha release.

-**This is a pre-alpha release adding a new "rebased" implementation of PyMuPDF.**
+**This is an alpha release adding a new "rebased" implementation of PyMuPDF.**

 The rebased implementation uses the [MuPDF C++ and Python